Set up conversion tracking for your website

 Add the tag to your website

-You're almost done!
-For your conversion tracking to work, you or your webmaster now needs to follow the instructions to add the conversion tracking tag to your website.
+You're almost finished!
+For your conversion tracking to work, you or your webmaster now need to follow the instructions to add the conversion tracking tag to your website.

 Link your Google Analytics account to improve accuracy

-In some cases, the cookies we use to store information about your ad clicks may not be available due to factors including browser settings.
-If you use Google Analytics, linking your AdWords account to your Google Analytics account improves conversion tracking accuracy of your website conversion tracking.
+In some cases, the cookies that we use to store information about your ad clicks may not be available due to factors including browser settings.
+If you use Google Analytics, linking your AdWords account to your Google Analytics account improves the accuracy of your website conversion tracking.
 Please see this article to learn more.